dpjrodrigues/home-assistant-custom-components/README.md

 # home-assistant-custom-components

-This is just a repository for the custom components i've developed.
+This is just a repository for home assistant custom components developed by me.